Skip to content

 » READ MORE: The Philly DA’s suit against Elon Musk’s $1 million giveaway lacked proof and made ‘unpersuasive’ arguments, judge says

-Gwiazdowski, a database administrator for the School District of Philadelphia, said he has no idea why he received the check — sans for a Republican family member who could have signed his name and provided his mailing address, but that was unlikely, he said.
+Gwiazdowski, a database administrator for the School District of Philadelphia, said he has no idea why he received the check — except for a Republican family member who could have signed his name and provided his mailing address, but that was unlikely, he said.

 The Grays Ferry resident said he did not plan to cash the check.
 It would feel like “taking money from the devil, kind of, and would be consent to his actions,” Gwiazdowski said, noting that he was “pretty angry” that his name was being used without his consent.

 Jeanne Fermier, an unaffiliated voter from York, said she was in a similar boat.
 She didn’t sign a petition and none of her friends owned up to putting her name down as a prank, she said.
-She also did not verify her information, as America PAC said they would do before making a payment, The York Daily Record reported.
+She also did not verify her information, as America PAC said they would do before making a payment, the York Daily Record reported.
 She also has no intention of cashing her check.

 Yet some voters who did sign the petition are still awaiting their $100.

 Mia Humphreys, 18, a Republican and student at Penn State, is one of those people.
 She signed the petition on Oct.
-21 and is still waiting for her money even though she knows two individuals who signed the petition who received their check.
+21 and is still waiting for her money even though she knows two individuals who signed the petition who received their checks.

 Due to volume, America PAC said they expect all payments to be issued by Nov.
 30. As of Oct.
-31, the PAC mailed 187,000 checks.
+31, the PAC had mailed 187,000 checks.

 The petition was one of the many efforts Musk’s America PAC sponsored to help aid the billionaire in delivering Pennsylvania for Trump.
 He also held town halls throughout the commonwealth and donated millions to the PAC.
-The richest man in the world has gained increasing political power as a close ally of the president-elect, speaking with world leaders, becoming an honorary Trump family member, and even being rewarded with the opportunity to co-lead the newly established “Department of Government Efficiency,” though many details of the project remain unclear.
+The richest man in the world has gained increasing political power as a close ally of the president-elect, speaking with world leaders, becoming an honorary Trump family member, and even being rewarded with the opportunity to colead the newly established “Department of Government Efficiency,” though many details of the project remain unclear.